Cell Murugan

-Cell Murugan is an Indian actor known for his comedic roles in Tamil cinema alongside fellow actor Vivek.
+Cell Murugan is an Indian actor and comedian who predominantly works in Tamil cinema.
+He is known for appearing alongside Vivek in several films.

 Career

 Cell Murugan worked as a manager to Vivek and co-starred with him in almost all of his films.
 He played a notable role in 1977 (2009) as a Malaysian Tamil who warns Vivek not to go after a Malaysian-Chinese girl after a sign outside her house says "Awas Anjing".
 His role in the film Anthony Yaar?
 (2009) was praised as a man whose mustache gets shaved off by Vivek in a bar.
 He played full length comedy roles in Sivappu Mazhai (2010), Pathayeram Kodi (2013), Killadi (2015) and Ezhumin (2018).

 In 2022 and 2024, on Vivek's one-year and three-year death anniversary, respectively, Cell Murugan planted a sapling continuing his Green Kalam initiative in remembrance of him.